 Location and Design

 An important consideration is where do you want the deck to go in the backyard?
 You can choose to attach it to the back/sliding doors as an option.
 That enhances the idea of adding more space to the property.
-Other options depend on why you are creating the deck meaning, is it going to be used as a tanning place, home gardening centre, or to surround a hot tub.
+Other options depend on why you are creating the deck meaning, is it going to be used as a tanning place, home gardening center, or to surround a hot tub.
 Hot tubs have one of the worst ROIs.

 Once you have chosen the location, you can consider what the best design for your deck is.
 Do you want it to be a place to BBQ, or just to relax and entertain, or to garden and tan?
 As soon as you figure that out, you can research designs by going online, watching HGTV, or heading to your local building store.
 Another way to get the best design for your deck is to hire a professional deck builder.

 An important fact to remember is that wood decks produce a higher ROI and if they are maintained well can last up to 20 years.
-If a wood deck is not cared for their life expectancy is only about 7 to 8 years.
+If a wood deck does not care for their life expectancy is only about 7 to 8 years.

 Hire Professional Builders